ombori/grid-docs/app-development/testing-events-locally.md

 You need to replace `[device-name]` with the device you want to connect to.

-This will enable an event-tunnel so you can fire events locally on the websocket server `ws:0.0.0.0:8088`.
+This will enable the app to exchange messages with a message bus on remote device, via the websocket server `ws:0.0.0.0:8088`.

 ## Configuring your app
 By default your app should connect to the right websocket already, but in case it doesn't (when you have an older version of the template), you need to run the following command.